linzhe67/SorghumPanicleMask/README.md

 - Sorghum testing images
   - `testing`

+## `Full training and testing dataset`
+Due to the Github size limit, we cannot upload the full dataset.
 To download the full dataset, please send me a email about your name and institution.
-I will send you the download link
+I will send you the download link.